research-dot/periwinkle-paradox-walkthrough/walkthrough.md

 - Latest shipment email copy/paste

-This will help streamline the process for anyone needing assistance, ensuring that all necessary billing information is readily available when they raise an issue.
+This will help streamline the process for anyone needing assistance, ensuring that all content is readily available when they raise an issue.

 ---